 It was also expensive.
 The first Radarange was $5,000, which would be equal to over $52,000 today.
 It would be many years before microwave ovens could be produced and sold inexpensively.

 Today, millions of kitchens contain a microwave oven.
 You’ll also find them in just about every restaurant kitchen and quite a few convenience stores, too.
-Whether you’re heating up water for coffee, reheating leftovers for lunch or popping a bag of microwave popcorn for a late-night snack, the microwave oven does these things better and quicker than any other appliance.
+Whether you’re heating up water for coffee, reheating leftovers for lunch or popping a bag of microwave popcorn for a late-night snack, the microwave oven does these things quicker than any other appliance.
 And that’s why it’s so popular!